The checklist is a tool that will help you discover what you need to know when assessing whether or not a publisher is suitable for your research.

 - If the publisher offers an open access option, is it a current member of the Open Access Scholarly Publishers’ Association (OASPA)?

 - Is the journal hosted on one of INASP’s Journals Online platforms (for journals published in Bangladesh, Nepal, Sri Lanka, Central America and Mongolia) or on African Journals Online (AJOL, for African journals)?

 - If the journal is open access, is it hosted on Scielo (for Latin American scientific journals)?

 - If the journal is open access, is it indexed in Latindex (for journals that are published in Latin America, the Caribbean, Spain, and Portugal)?

 - If the journal is open access, is it indexed by Redalyc (for journals that are published in Latin America and the Caribbean, Spain, and Portugal)?

 - Is the publisher a member of another trade association?

-If you can answer ‘yes’ to most or all of the questions on the list.
+If you have been able to check most or all of the items on the list.

-Complete the check list and submit your article only if you are happy you can answer ‘yes’ to most or all of the questions.
+Complete the checklist and submit your manuscript only if you can answer ‘yes’ to most or all of the questions above.